adobe/aem-dispatcher-experiments/experiments/optimizer/README.md

 If you followed the instructions on the main page, you are almost done this experiment.
 - `cd` to `aem-dispatcher-experiments/dispatcher-config-basic`
 - Execute: `mvn dispatcher-optimizer:analyze` (_Error?
-See "Setup" note above._)
+See ["Setup"](#setup) note above._)
 - Watch the console for information about the configuration (in some cases these are directed to the logs).
 - Two reports were written to `dispatcher-config-basic/target/dispatcher-optimizer-tool`:
   - results.csv : a comma, separated file
   - results.html : a html file, more friendly to the human eye
 - Open `dispatcher-config-basic/target/dispatcher-optimizer-tool/results.html` in a browser
   (_used in subsequent tests_).
-- The CSV file contains the same information as the HTML, and is more easily used for computer scanning.
+- The CSV file contains the same information as the HTML, and is more easily used for scanning by automation.
-- Survey the information that the DOT found (NOTE: _Documentation links may not yet be live - stay tuned_).
+- Survey the information that the DOT found.

 ## Test #2: Fix a violation